GoodDollar Identity Pillar: Balancing Identity And Privacy: Face Verification

 While we actively work to explore and develop more decentralised identity solutions such as BrightID and Identity Curation Markets (DAOStack), we chose to start with face verification and liveness testing by using Facetec’s Zoom 3D.
 We keep an anonymized dataset of the facemaps of all that people that register and for every new registration we try to verify the face submitted does not already exist in the dataset.

-You can register to GoodDollar without any face verification test, but once you want to claim (daily UBI) or send G$ you have to go through such a process.
+You can register to GoodDollar without any face verification test, but once you want to claim (daily UBI) you have to go through such a process.
 It is worth noting here that obviously biometric information is sensitive.
 We care a lot about our members’ sensitive information, which is why it is saved anonymously without any link to your GoodDollar profile.

 The first test checks if the user’s face matches an existing one in the database.
 The second test checks if the user passed “liveness” which minimises fraud based on static images, pre-recorded videos or masks.
 If the user passed both tests than with high probability we can assume that they are both unique and a living human being.
 Then their facial attributes are added to the database.
 Any attempt to register again with the same face would fail.